openbermuda/karmapi/docs/nodice/fuusball.rst

 and there's always git show.

-I now I'm a git
+I know I'm a git

 I'm a Sheffield boy